-When thinking about Antigua holidays, most people immediately start picturing gorgeous, white sand beaches, palm trees and an endless refill of piña coladas or daiquiris while laying lazily in the sun.
+When thinking about things to do in Antigua, most people immediately start picturing gorgeous, white sand beaches, palm trees and an endless refill of piña coladas or daiquiris while laying lazily in the sun.

 I have just returned from a trip Antigua, where I have spent an incredible week, and I can promise that there’s much more to this tiny island than meets the eye.
 It surely caught me by surprise, and in a wholly positive way.
 My Antigua holidays were nothing short of perfect.

-Sure enough I made the most of my Antigua holidays.
-This post aims at providing a few tips on things to do to make the most of your Antigua holidays.
+Sure enough I made the most of my trip.
+This post aims at providing a few tips on things to do to in Antigua to make the most of your holidays.
 But before doing that, I shall share a few facts about this beautiful country.

 A Few Facts About Antigua